 Tea Time Made Simple

-One of the best things about collecting antique tea caddy spoons is that they're hearty enough to be able to be used in a modern context.
+One of the best things about collecting antique tea caddy spoons (or other antique and vintage spoons) is that they're hearty enough to be able to be used in a modern context.
 Whether it's to make yourself a cup of tea or parse out some other loose ingredient, you can help ensure that these antique tools can continue to serve their purpose long after their original owners have passed.